-With our AIHA accredited lab, IAQ Diagnostics is happy to bring both contractors and homeowners, within the southeastern Wisconsin and surrounding areas, a cost-effective and convenient way to get Same Day analysis on bulk and air asbestos samples
+With our AIHA LAP accredited lab, IAQ Diagnostics is happy to bring both contractors and homeowners, within the southeastern Wisconsin and surrounding areas, a cost-effective and convenient way to get Same Day analysis on bulk and air asbestos samples

 IAQ Diagnostics works with many local contractors and understands the importance of quick and accurate asbestos results so that you can stay ahead of your project deadlines.